We understand that you may have a number of concerns about COVID-19 and your heart, and about how heart conditions and COVID-19 affect each other.

 If you think you have been infected with COVID-19, contact your provider or use the Baptist Health Care On Demand app to get a virtual evaluation promptly.
 If you develop warning signs for COVID-19, seek medical attention immediately.
 Warning signs may include difficulty breathing or shortness of breath, persistent pain or pressure in the chest, new confusion or inability to awaken, and bluish lips or face.

-The virus can affect the heart in different ways: It can cause rupture of atherosclerotic plaques in the coronary arteries or infiltrate the heart muscle; and the inflammation caused by COVID-19 infection can worsen a weak heart or may aggravate or trigger arrhythmias.
+Interaction between COVID-19 and your heart can be complicated, and the virus can affect the heart in different ways: It can cause rupture of atherosclerotic plaques in the coronary arteries or infiltrate the heart muscle.
+Also, the inflammation caused by COVID-19 infection can worsen a weak heart or may aggravate or trigger arrhythmias.

 To prevent an infection with COVID-19, wear a face mask when outside your home, maintain social distancing, limit interactions with other people, avoid public places, wash your hands frequently, and keep a healthy diet and exercise while taking social distancing precautions.